pybites/pybites.github.io-source/content/guest-ast-intro.md

 ## What is an Abstract Syntax Tree (AST)?

-An Abstract Syntax Tree (AST) is a data structure used to reason about a programming language grammar in the context of the instructions provided into source code.
+An Abstract Syntax Tree (AST) is a data structure used to reason about the grammar of a programming language in the context of the instructions provided into source code.

 ![From source code to binary](images/astintro/pipeline.png)